kirill-menke/house-pricing-prediction/README.md

-# Prediction of Apartment Prices in Moscow with Machine Learning
+# Prediction of Apartment Prices with Machine Learning
 This project is related to a [Kaggle competition](https://www.kaggle.com/competitions/moscow-housing-tdt4173/overview) and is about predicting the prices of apartments located in and around the city centre of Moscow in Russia.
 Our team reached the top 5 in the public rankings out of 61 participating teams.
 We utilized several state of the art machine learning architectures like LGBM, CatBoost, and XGBoost and used scikit-learn to build a final ensemble regression model.

 ## Project Structure